open-xml-templating/docxtemplater/readme.md

 Functionality can be added with modules.
 They is yet no doc for the modules because it is not completely mature yet, but you can open an issue if you have any question about it.
 I have already created one module that can add images using the syntax: `{%image}`, which is documented here: https://github.com/open-xml-templating/docxtemplater-image-module

+# Professional Support

+I can give your company support for installing, extending, answering support questions, or maintainning your app that runs docxtemplater.
+You can find my email address on my [profile](https://github.com/edi9999)